dsrosen6/hyperzsh/README.md

 hyperzsh + dr (my initials, I truly cooked with that one)

 ## What is it?
-This is my personal fork of the zsh theme[hyperzsh](https://github.com/tylerreckart/hyperzsh).
+This is my personal fork of the zsh theme [hyperzsh](https://github.com/tylerreckart/hyperzsh).
 For documentation, go to the original repository.

 ## What's different?
 Right now, the only difference is I removed the user host from the prompt.